Paios Modules

 Paios is delivered with a probe station to provide a fully calibrated system down to the contacting probes.
 Our probes are designed to obtain a reproducible contact with low parasitic resistance to your device.
 The magnetic feet allow flexible positioning and contacting of different sample sizes and layouts.
 All module functionalities below are operated through the Fluxim Characterization Suite (CS) software—integrating hardware control, data acquisition, and analysis for Paios systems.

-The device can be easily aligned using our alignment tool.
+• The sample can be easily aligned using our alignment tool.

-We also deliver a customized sample holder upon request.
+We also deliver customized sample holders upon request.

 Spectrometer

-Measure the emission spectrum of your LED or solar cells.
-You can perform all Paios experiments for LEDs with a calibrated spectrometer.
+Measure the emission spectrum of your LED or solar cells with a calibrated fiber-coupled spectrometer.

 Liquid Nitrogen Cryostat